Strata Global Makes Strides in Sustainable Infrastructure with Major Milestones on Delhi-Mumbai Expressway - www.lokmattimes.com

 Strata Global Makes Strides in Sustainable Infrastructure with Major Milestones on Delhi-Mumbai Expressway

-PNN New Delhi [India], June 20: Strata Global, a global leader in the geosynthetics manufacturing industry, proudly announces significant ...
+New Delhi (India), June 20: Strata Global, a global leader in the geosynthetics manufacturing industry, proudly announces significant progress on the ...

 Spanning 1,350 kilometers and featuring an 8-lane wide (expandable to 12-lane) design, this expressway links India's national capital, New Delhi, with its financial hub, Mumbai.
 Strata Global's cutting-edge approaches to retaining walls and erosion control are setting new benchmarks in sustainable infrastructure development.